ChrisEdson/grunt-refupdate/README.md

 </body>
 ```

 You've just updated both of these files and want them to be pushed to a live environment.
 However, in their current state, the old versions may have been cached by the user.
-So let's update them to ?r=2.
+So let's update the references to "?r=2".

 In order to match the release number, a regular expression is passed in.
 In this case, it will be: